GabeOS-Arch/GabeOS/README.md

 ## Are we fr dawg

 Yes.
 Unfortunately.
 This is also NOT rolling release, fuck you.
 I'm a student with no life.
-G e t   r e a l.
+G e t.
+R e a l.